This post started out as just a simple, quick recipe for kimchi, as I felt the blog was missing one. And then of course, it mutated…

 5 Pack the result into a plastic lidded container or, if you want to store for longer (which you should!) squish it down into Kilner jars instead.

 Leave the kimchi to ferment at room temperature.
-Although it’ll be edible after just 24 hours, it’ll be pretty underwhelming, so be patient, leave it, wait and it will only continue to improve as the weeks go by.
+Although it’ll be edible after just 24 hours, it’ll be pretty underwhelming, so be patient, leave it, wait and it will only continue to improve as the weeks go by. if you’ve sued a sealed container, you’ll probably need to ‘burp’ it daily as the CO2 fermentation pushes out bubbles.
 Use your own taste buds to tell you when it’s at the optimum, for you.
 Kimchi will pretty much last for ever, changing in both texture and flavour as it ages.
 Some of you out there will prefer a young kimchi, crunchy, bright.
-Others of you will have the patience to wait for theirs to magically alchemise into a delight that is deeply aged, soft, funky, writhing with lactobacillus & fizzing gently.
+Others will have the patience to wait for theirs to magically alchemise into a delight that is deeply aged, soft, funky, writhing with lactobacillus & fizzing gently.
 Go on, try it.
 Tell me when your optimum kimchi age is.

 This is mine…